aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 ```
 Should I Take Supplements To Replace Missing Nutrients?
 ```

 Processed food is full of food-byproduct toxins, mutilated minerals, proteins, fats and carbohydrates, and destroyed enzymes and vitamins.
-Research has proved that those foods, when enriched with vitamins, enzymes and other expensive supplements produce the same diseases that processed and cooked foods produce.14,^15 Manufacturers sell us the false notion that enrichment of their processed foods resolves deficiencies created by processing and makes their product the greatest food on Earth.
+Research has proved that those foods, when enriched with vitamins, enzymes and other expensive supplements produce the same diseases that processed and cooked foods produce. ^14, ^15
+Manufacturers sell us the false notion that enrichment of their processed foods resolves deficiencies created by processing and makes their product the greatest food on Earth.

 All vitamin supplements are merely portions of the vitamin, like bran is to a grain.
-They are not what we are led to believe they are and will not do what we believe they will do.^16 Supplements are always drugs and not food, even if they are derived from food.
+They are not what we are led to believe they are and will not do what we believe they will do. ^16 Supplements are always drugs and not food, even if they are derived from food.
 Extraction-processes alter nutrients and poison them.
 Once a nutrient is isolated from its bioactive form